 Making motherwort tincture

-- Stuff a jar full of the plant material and pour 100 proof vodka to the top.
+- Stuff a jar full of fresh plant material and pour 100 proof vodka to the top

 Wondering about how and when to make herbal tinctures, infusions, vinegars, salves or oils?
-Get the scoop with my concise Wise Woman Medicine Making Chart as a clear reference for the why's and how's of using and making herbal infusions, tinctures, vinegars, salves, and oils.
+Get the scoop with my concise Wise Woman Medicine Making Chart as a clear reference for the why's and how's of using and making herbal medicine.